 When a user authenticates with Hopsworks, they are logged into the platform with a Hopsworks user identity.
 This user identity is needed to be able to construct the project-user identity - it is the “user” part of the project-user identity.
 In Hopsworks, a user-identity is mapped to a global Hopsworks role (independent of project membership) - a normal user or an administrator.
 A normal user can search for assets, update her profile, generate API keys, and change to/from projects.
 Administrators have access to user, project, storage, and application management pages, system monitoring and maintenance services.
 They can activate or block users, delete Projects, manage Project quotas, promote normal users to administrators, and so on.
 It’s important to mention here that a Hopsworks administrator cannot view the data inside a project - even if they are allowed to delete a project.

 A user interacts with Hopsworks through the web application and they don’t necessarily realize that the web application is a facade to a modular distributed system.
-In the background we run HopsFS - our next-generation HDFS-on-S3 filesystem, HopsYARN - a cluster management system and scheduler, Apache Hive, Elasticsearch, (optionally Kafka and Airflow), and other logging and monitoring services.
+In the background we run our POSIX-compliant distributed filesystem, our cluster management and scheduler, a distributed in-memory database RonDB, OpenSearch and others.

 A fundamental principle in every distributed system is that processes exchange messages over the network or through shared state (such as a filesystem or database).
 When communication is performed by message passing, it is imperative that we protect the messages from adversaries reading or modifying their content and validate the identity of the caller.
 Traditionally in Hadoop, they use Kerberos and GSSAPI to authenticate and authorize users and encrypt data in-transit.
 While Kerberos (Active Directory) is widely adopted by big organizations, the administration of users and services is a painful process and the system does not scale.
 On top of that Kerberos APIs are so complicated that programming against them can be really challenging.

-To avoid the pain of Kerberos (and be able to natively integrate with platforms like Kubernetes), we completely re-designed the security model for HopsFS and YARN to use certificates.
+To avoid the pain of Kerberos (and be able to natively integrate with platforms like Kubernetes), we completely re-designed the security model of our core systems to use X.509 certificates.
 We replaced Kerberos with Public Key Infrastructure (PKI) with X.509 certificates to authenticate and authorize users.
 Certificates enabled us to also use the well established TLS protocol to provide confidentiality and data integrity.
 Every user and every service in a Hopsworks cluster has a private key and an X.509 certificate.

-Hopsworks projects also support two other multi-tenant services that are not currently backed by X.509 certificates: Elasticsearch and the Online Feature Store (MySQL Cluster (NDB)).
+Hopsworks projects also support two other multi-tenant services that are not currently backed by X.509 certificates: OpenSearch and the Online Feature Store (RonDB, MySQL Cluster).

 Hopsworks intermediate CA supports three kinds of certificates: User, Application and Service certificates.
 They are all signed by the same Hopsworks intermediate CA but have different lifespan and attributes.
 In the following sections we are going to dig deeper on how they are issued, their lifecycle and how they’re used.